-- encourage an open and transparent culture

-- enable the Academy to identify inappropriate, problematic or concerning behaviour early

-- minimise the risk of abuse and

-• ensure that adults working in or on behalf of the Academy are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the Academy.
+- Enable the Academy to identify inappropriate, problematic or concerning behaviour early - Minimise the risk of abuse, and - Ensure that adults working in or on behalf of the Academy are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the Academy.

-2.2.1 What is a low-level concern?
+4.1 What is a Low-level Concern?